DavidCoderror/Poker-Python-Objects/README.md

 6th Update: Checking deck values

-7th Update: added Straight, Straight Flush and Royal Flush (Still need to check if it works)
+7th Update: Added Straight, Straight Flush and Royal Flush (Still need to check if it works)

+8th Update: Reworked straights to align with special Rules attached to Aces and etc....